GuillaumeElias/Nutekt-MOSC/README.md

 ## License

-Some parts of this project are under the BSD3 license and some other parts (mosc.cpp) are under Eclipse license.
+This project is under BSD3 license.
+See LICENSE file.